Alessandro Nesta: Perugia

 On 14 May 2018, Nesta was appointed manager of Perugia.
 After a 4–1 loss to Verona in the 2018–19 Serie B promotion playoffs, Nesta parted with Perugia on 21 May 2019.

 Frosinone

 On 17 June 2019, Nesta was appointed manager of Frosinone on a two-year contract.
 The team finished the 2019–20 Serie B season in 8th, just making it into the playoffs.
 They lost the playoff final to Spezia after a 1–1 aggregate draw, as the opponents had performed better in the regular season.
 On 22 March 2021, Nesta was sacked.

+Reggiana

+On 13 June 2023, Nesta was appointed manager of Reggiana on a one-year contract.
+His team finished 11th in Serie B in his only season.

+Monza

+On 12 June 2024, Serie A side Monza announced the appointment of Nesta as head coach, starting from 1 July.
+He replaced Raffaele Palladino, who had left for Fiorentina after helping the team to 12th place in their second season in the top flight.
+He missed the first game of the season against Empoli due to suspension, debuting on 24 August with a 1–0 home loss to a Genoa team led by fellow 2006 World Cup winner Alberto Gilardino.

+On 23 December 2024, Nesta was removed from his coaching post with immediate effect following a 1–2 loss to Juventus, the club's third consecutive loss, which left Monza at the bottom of the league table with just 10 points after 17 games.

+However on 10 February 2025, Nesta was again reappointed as AC Monza's head coach just after 7 weeks of sacking him.